-For the year ended December 31, 2016 compared to the year ended December 31, 2015, the net increase in direct clinical trial costs and related consultant costs primarily resulted from increases totaling \$22.3 million resulting from the Phase 2/3 I.V.
-CR845 clinical trial in patients with uremic pruritus, the Phase 2b clinical trial of Oral CR845 in OA patients, the Phase 3 I.V.
-CR845 adaptive pivotal clinical trial and the Phase 1 trial of Oral CR845 in hemodialysis patients, coupled with a net increase of \$2.7 million of CR845 drug manufacturing costs and a net increase of \$4.0 million for toxicology studies.
-Those costs were partially offset by decreases totaling \$4.4 million in clinical trial costs primarily in connection with the completion of the Phase 2a Oral CR845 clinical trial in patients with OA, in the fourth quarter of 2015, and the completion of the Phase 2a I.V.
-CR845 proof-of-concept trial in patients with uremic pruritus, in the third quarter of 2015.
-The increase in stock-based compensation expense relates primarily to increased employee headcount, partially offset by a decrease in expense related to stock option awards granted to non-employee consultants, which are marked to market each quarter, due to the decrease in the market price of our common stock.
-The increase in depreciation and amortization expense reflects the acceleration of amortization of the leasehold improvements at our Shelton, Connecticut facility related to research and development activities prior to the relocation of our corporate headquarters (see Note 19 of Notes to Financial Statements in this Annual Report on Form 10-K).
-The increase in other R&D operating expenses was primarily the result of an increase in payroll and related costs associated with R&D personnel and rent, which includes recognition of all of the remaining rent expense allocable to research and development activities due during the remaining term of the Shelton operating lease (see Note 19 of Notes to Financial Statements in this Annual Report on Form 1
+For the year ended December 31, 2016 compared to the year ended December 31, 2015, the net increase in direct clinical trial costs and related consultant costs primarily resulted from increases totaling \$22.3 million related to the Phase 2/3 I.V.
+KORSUVA (CR845/difelikefalin) clinical trial in patients with uremic pruritus, the Phase 2b clinical trial of Oral CR845/difelikefalin in OA patients, the Phase 3 I.V.
+CR845/difelikefalin adaptive clinical trial and the Phase 1 trial of Oral KORSUVA (CR845/difelikefalin) in hemodialysis patients, coupled with a net increase of \$2.7 million of CR845/difelikefalin drug manufacturing costs and a net increase of \$4.0 million for toxicology studies.
+Those costs were partially offset by decreases totaling \$4.4 million in clinical trial costs primarily in connection with the completion of the Phase 2a Oral CR845/difelikefalin clinical trial in patients with OA, in the fourth quarter of 2015, and the completion of the Phase 2a I.V.
+KORSUVA (CR845/difelikefalin) proof-of-concept trial in patients with uremic pruritus, in the third quarter of 2015.
+The increase in stock-based compensation expense relates primarily to increased employee headcount, partially offset by a decrease in expense related to stock option awards granted to non-employee consultants, which are market each quarter, due to the decrease in the market price of our common stock.
+The increase in depreciation and amortization expense reflects the acceleration of amortization of the leasehold improvements at our Shelton, Connecticut facility related to research and development activities prior to the relocation of our corporate headquarters (see Note 16 of Notes to Financial Statements, Commitments and Contingencies, in this Annual Report on Form 10-K).
+The increase in other R&D operating expenses was primarily the result of an increase in payroll and related costs associated with R&D personnel and rent, which includes recognition of all of the remaining rent expense allocable to research and development activitie